 We believe in growing food sustainably and creating community around food, and have been happily farming here since 2006.

 Prairie Drifter Farm is a diversified, certified organic vegetable farm serving the Minnesota communities of Litchfield, Dassel, and Saint Cloud through Community Supported Agriculture.
 Pick-up locations include the farm, Litchfield Natural Food Co-op, Dassel Community Room, and the Good Earth Food Co-op in Saint Cloud.
 Our farm is committed to building community through food, stewarding the land, and supporting vibrant habitat and soils through our farming practices.

 We are committed to social justice in the food system and work with the Local Food for Every Table program to bring over 3,000 pounds of produce each year to local food shelves.
-CSA shares are delivered from June through October.
-Full-shares consist of a ¾ bushel box of produce every-other-week for 18 weeks.
+CSA shares are delivered from June through October and consist of a ¾ bushel box of produce every-other-week for 16 weeks.
 We raise mainly staple vegetables and herbs, but include some heirloom and unusual vegetables for diversity, fun, and flavor in the kitchen.
-We partner with nearby farms to provide optional add-ons such as honey, dried beans, fruit, and grass-fed beef, and hold several member events on the farm each year that are geared toward a wide range of ages and interests.
+We partner with nearby farms to provide optional add-ons such as dried beans, fruit, and grass-fed beef, and hold member events on the farm that are geared toward a wide range of ages and interests.

 Members are welcome to visit or volunteer throughout the season to nurture the connection they seek with their farm.
 Each share box includes a newsletter with simple but delicious recipes that will get you excited to turn your share box into tasty meals and snacks for your family.
 First and foremost, we strive to provide you with fresh, clean produce that looks great and tastes delicious.